Phú Quốc among top beach destinations in Asia

-The first three months of 2024 could be dubbed the "great triumph" for tourism in Phú Quốc on the international media front.
+HÀ NỘI - The first three months of 2024 could be dubbed the "great triumph" for Phú Quốc's tourism on the international media front.

 DestinAsian magazine, a prestigious travel and lifestyle magazine for travel enthusiasts around the world, named Phú Quốc one of the top 10 most beautiful beach destinations in Asia.

-This ranking is part of the Readers' Choice Awards 2024 by the magazine, one of the highly regarded awards for its credibility and objectivity.

-Meanwhile, Tatler Asia, a publication of Conde Nast in Britain, hailed Phú Quốc as a pride of Việt Nam and a new alternative to familiar destinations like Krabi in Thailand or Bali in Indonesia.
+Meanwhile, Tatler Asia, a publication of Conde Nast in the UK, hailed Phú Quốc as a pride of Việt Nam and a new alternative to familiar destinations like Krabi in Thailand or Bali in Indonesia.

 One of the reasons Phú Quốc made it to this list is its breathtaking beaches with smooth white sands, crystal-clear waters and diverse coastal landscapes for travellers to explore.
 The magazine asserts this would be the perfect place for healing and recharging.